 - Grantor trust structures are used for “physically held” precious metals ETFs.
 Under current IRS rules, investments in these precious metals ETFs are considered collectibles.
 Collectibles never qualify for the 20% long-term tax rate applied to traditional equity investments; instead, long-term gains are taxed at a maximum rate of 28%.
 If shares are held for one year or less, gains are taxed as ordinary income, again at a maximum rate of 39.6%.

 - Gains on currency ETNs (exchange-traded notes) are taxed at ordinary income rates.

 When the ETF is structured as a master limited partnership (MLP), investors receive a Schedule K-1 each year telling them what to report as gains, even though they have not sold their interests.
 The gains are reported on a marked-to-market basis, which means that the 60%/40% rule applies; investors pay tax on these gains according to their personal tax rates.

-Starting in 2013, high-income investors may be subject to an additional Medicare tax of 3.8% on net investment income (called the NII tax).
+High-income investors may be subject to an additional Medicare tax of 3.8% on net investment income (called the NII tax).
 Investment income includes gains on the sale of ETF shares.